twhl-community/HalfLife.UnifiedSdk.MapDecompiler/README.md

 Includes code from Sledge by Daniel 'Logic & Trick' Walder: https://github.com/LogicAndTrick/sledge Includes code from Sledge.Formats by Daniel 'Logic & Trick' Walder: https://github.com/LogicAndTrick/sledge-formats

+# Requirements

+You will need the .NET 6 or newer Desktop Runtime (the .NET SDK includes the runtime): https://dotnet.microsoft.com/en-us/download

 # Decompiler strategies

 2 decompilers strategies are supported: Tree-based and Face-To-Brush.